Royal Melbourne Institute of Technology: Libraries

 RMIT Library is the central libraries network of the university.
 It has four locations across RMIT's three Australian campuses.
 Swanston Library is the largest in the network, and is located in Building 8 at the City campus.
 Swanston Library is also reported to be amongst the top five libraries in all of Melbourne.
 Other libraries in the network are the Brunswick Library, Bundoora West Library and Carlton Library (the latter of which is also at the City campus).

 The City campus also benefits from its proximity to the State Library of Victoria—the central public reference library and the largest library in Melbourne.

 In addition to its libraries network, RMIT schools also maintain their own specialised collections.
 Notable examples of school-maintained collections are the AFI Research Collection, RMIT Design Archives and National Aerospace Resource.

 Two libraries are located at RMIT's Vietnam campuses; Beanland Library and Hanoi Library.
 The Beanland Library is the larger of the two libraries, and is located at the Ho Chi Minh City campus.

 Online databases

 Selected research of RMIT academics and postgraduate students can be accessed through the RMIT Research Repository—an open access database of peer-reviewed published articles, conference papers, books and chapters, etc. Documents held by the RMIT Research Repository are also indexed by Google Scholar, National Library of Australia and WorldCat.
 As of March 2013, there are more than 19,000 records in the Repository.

-The university's subsidiary, RMIT Training, also owns and operates the Informit online library database (see above), which is the largest database of research from across Australia and the Asia-Pacific.
+The university's subsidiary, RMIT Training, also owns and operates the Informit online library database, which is the largest database of research from across Australia and the Asia-Pacific.